ResearchComputing/Documentation/docs/cloud/aws/getting-started/managing-grouper-groups.md

 Users can be removed from accessing the AWS account by removing them from the Grouper Group.

-1. Login using your <a href="https://oit.colorado.edu/services/identity-access-management/identikey" target="_blank">CU IdentiKey</a>.
+1. Login to the Grouper Group, as described above, using your <a href="https://oit.colorado.edu/services/identity-access-management/identikey" target="_blank">CU IdentiKey</a>.
-2. Place a 'check' next to the user(s), and click the 'Remove selected members' button.
+2. In the 'Members' tab view, place a 'check' next to the user(s), and click the 'Remove selected members' button.

     ![](images/managing-grouper-groups/remove-user.png)